-Y-PLAN Client, Stephen Newhouse highlights the value-add that Y-PLAN brought to his work and community.
+Y-PLAN Client, Stephen Newhouse of AC Transit highlights the value-add that Y-PLAN brought to his work and community.

 This fall, AC Transit had the pleasure of planning future transportation service improvements with the help of MetWest High School students participating in the Y-PLAN program.
 Forty-one 11th grade students examined bus routes in their neighborhoods, surveyed passengers, considered trade-offs, and developed recommendations to improve service. [s1] Y-PLAN demonstrates how government agencies like AC Transit can encourage civic participation among young people and their families.
 Reflecting upon my experience with Y-PLAN, three key benefits stand out.